Troblecodings/TGDocument/markdown/02_architecture_constraints.md

 of our systems are based on, enforces a lot of other restrictions, such as GPU memory offsets, whom can also differ between hardware.
 Refer to [The Vulkan Specification](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/pdf/vkspec.pdf) for more information.
-The project is currently required to use MSVC 2019 or newer as compiler.
-In release mode O2 optimization is being used.
-The software requires any sort of graphics module as hardware, which supports the vulkan api.
-This can either be a onboard graphics chip or a full on card.
+The project is currently required to use MSVC 2019 or newer as the compiler.
+O2 optimization is being used in release mode.
+The software requires any sort of graphics module, which supports the Vulkan API, as hardware.
+This can either be a onboard graphics chip or a full-on card.
 This also should run on all x86 and x64 processors.

 We also have a set of style guidelines for contributions to our repositories.
 Refer to [troblecodings.com](https://troblecodings.com/contribution.html)